 There are also two federally-maintained channels in the area, the Tred Avon River and Town Creek.
 No substrate placement is proposed within federally-maintained channels.
 At all substrate reef restoration locations, water clearance depths would continue to be at least 6 feet including the height of spat-on-shell.
-Substrate reef restoration sites cover a maximum of 57 acres across 33 sites.
+Substrate reef restoration sites cover a maximum of 52 acres across 31 sites.
 The water depth would be reduced between 7 to 15 inches following planting of spat-on-shell at reef restoration sites and between 1 to 3 inches at seed-only sites, thereby reducing the navigational clearance for boaters throughout the Tred Avon River in those areas.

 Project impacts would be primarily positive.
 Oyster restoration efforts are expected to improve water quality through their filtering capability resulting in reduced sedimentation, enhanced and expanded habitat, and increased fisheries resources.
-Minor, temporary impacts from construction activities are likely to affect benthic organisms, local turbidity, recreational and commercial fishermen, some lifestages of fish (eggs, larval, and juvenile stages), noise, and aesthetics for residents.
-The only negative impact identified by public coordination was 1) the potential to negatively impact the ability of residents to safely navigate to and from their docks with boats that have deep drafts, and 2) a concern that alternate reef restoration sites would disrupt trotlining for crabs across those sites.
-During the public coordination process discussed in more detail in Section 8.1, USACE-Baltimore received input from over 50 residents within the Tred Avon watershed.
-During this process, all proposed oyster restoration sites that posed any interference for safe navigation to and from residents' docks and public marinas were removed.
+Minor, temporary impacts from construction activities are likely to affect benthic organisms, local turbidity, some lifestages of fish (eggs, larval, and juvenile stages), noise, and aesthetics for residents from placement of material, and recreational and commercial fishermen from the short-term presence of construction equipment.
+Potential negative impacts identified through the NEPA process were 1) the potential risk to safe navigation within the creek and 2) potential disruption of trotlining for crabs across alternate reef restoration sites.
+During the NEPA public coordination process, discussed in more detail in Section 8.1, USACE-Baltimore received input from over 50 residents within the Tred Avon watershed.
+As a result of this process, all proposed oyster restoration sites that posed any interference for safe navigation in the river were removed.